slaydarkkkk/slaydarkkkk.github.io/content/posts/downunderctf-2023-writeups/index.md

  0010: 0x06 0x00 0x00 0x00000000  return KILL
 ```

-The program executes our shellcode that limited to syscall `read`, `nanosleep`, `exit` and `openat`, and the challenge gives the path of the flag is at `/chal/flag.txt`.
+The program executes our shellcode that is limited to 4 syscalls `read`, `nanosleep`, `exit` and `openat`, and the challenge provides flag path: `/chal/flag.txt`.

 Knowing the absolute path, we can open flag with `openat` and `read` the content of it into memory.
 We can't print the flag normally, but we can make use of `nanosleep` to leak it the more bizarre way.
-In particular, we can pass each byte of the flag to `nanosleep`  as argument and count the timming to get the byte.
+In particular, we can pass each byte of the flag to `nanosleep`  as parameter and count the sleep time to get value.

 ```c
 int nanosleep(const struct timespec *req,